How to access national parks and hiking trails in Estonia by public transport

 Camping around Pühajärv

 Four RMK campsites dot the lake.
 Kiigimäe is the biggest and can host up to 30 tents.
 Kooliranna has space for ten tents.
-We stayed at Angunina 1, which doesn’t have a page.
+We stayed at Angunina 1, which doesn’t have a page on RMK’s website.
 There is space for two tents.
 A little further lies Angunina 2.
-Alternatively, there is plenty of accommodation for every budget in and around Otepää.
+Alternatively, there is plenty of accommodation for every budget in and around Otepää, including this camping not too far from the lake.

 Rõuge